accodeing/fortnox-api/DEVELOPER_README.md

 ### Test environment variables

 `.env.test` includes environment variables used for testing.
-There's a `MOCK_VALID_ACCCESS_TOKEN` setting that's `true` by default.
-If you want to run tests against a real (or test) Fortnox account, set that to `false` and provide a valid access token in `.env`.
-See [Get tokens](get-tokens) for how to issue valid tokens.
+If you want to run tests against a real (or test) Fortnox account you need to provide valid credentials in `.env`.
+See [Get tokens](get-tokens) for how to issue valid tokens and `.env.template` for which values you need to provide.

 ### Seeding